-We assure you we will bring our highest efforts to assist you to resolve all issues posed by your separation or divorce in an efficient, respectful and affordable way.
+At Divorce Resolutions, LLC, we assure you we will bring our highest efforts to assist you to resolve all issues posed by your separation or Denver divorce in an efficient, respectful and affordable way.
 In addition to financial matters, your work, of course, includes the additional and important task of creating a parenting plan for your child(ren).

-> Ordinarily, we suggest you download and review two Adobe-formatted documents:
+Ordinarily, we suggest you download and review two Adobe-formatted documents:

 These require you to have Adobe’s widely used and free software, Adobe Acrobat Reader.
 If your computer does not yet have this software, or you are new to using it to access these tools, click on these instructions to download and learn how to use them.